GLips/indelible/README.md

 # Indelible

-> Making marks that cannot be removed.
+> That which cannot be removed, washed away, or erased.